EunoiaJean/CMPM163Labs/README.md

 B) Multiply the V value by 8 to get the y coordinate.
 C) Grey.

 For the last cube I multiplied the vUv by 2.
-I then researched online to find this line of code.
+I then researched online to find this line of code:

 material3.uniforms.texture1.value.wrapS = material3.uniforms.texture1.value.wrapT = THREE.RepeatWrapping;